 The customer must be informed of the weight of the product and the price before paying for it.
 This can be done by:

 - weighing the product in front of the customer so that they have a clear view of the weight indication on the scales

 - marking the weight on the bag, wrapper or container

 - marking the weight on a separate ticket or till receipt

-In the case of customer requests for boned, trimmed or cleaned fish etc the customer should be advised whether the weight to be charged for will be before or after the product is prepared for him.
+In the case of customer requests for fish that has been boned, trimmed, cleaned, etc the customer should be advised whether the weight to be charged for will be before or after the product is prepared for them.

-This guidance is intended as advice for traditional fishmonger businesses supplying products at the request of customers.
+This guide is intended for traditional fishmonger businesses supplying products at the request of customers.